 - Joshua Soh, Chief Operating Officer

 This elite team has outstanding experience in blockchain technology, crypto-centric ecosystems, innovative IT solutions, financial tradings, and together they make a perfect match of education, experience, and innovation.
-BTSE platform has less than 200 employers, and are in a search for new employees.
+BTSE exchange platform has less than 200 employers, and are in a search for new employees.

 What does BTSE offer?